Click here to listen to a reading of this blog:

 This is one of my favourite dinners to make.
-It’s got so much flavour and doesn’t make you feel guilty for eating it.
-You can substitute the rice noodles for regular egg noodles if you’re also serving it to someone who isn’t gluten free.
+It’s got so much flavour.
+You can substitute the rice noodles for regular egg noodles if you’re also serving it to someone who isn’t gluten-free.

 Prep time: 15 minutes

 Cooking time: 10-15 minutes